KustoszApp/docs/source/development/backend.md

 # Backend

 Backend is written in Python.
 It requires Python 3.9 or newer.
-You will need [Poetry](https://python-poetry.org/) to install package and all the dependencies.
+You will need [Poetry](https://python-poetry.org/) version 1.2 or newer to install package and all the dependencies.

 ## Preparing development environment